DoJ releases report of systemic abuse by Minneapolis Police after Floyd murder

 The Department of Justice also accused MPD of violating the First Amendment rights of protesters and reporters at demonstrations.

+The report states that when some individuals break the law at a protest “officers frequently use indiscriminate force, failing to distinguish between peaceful protesters and those committing crimes”.

-The city of Minneapolis has agreed to come to an agreement to be enforced by the courts that would put in place major changes to the city’s police.
+The city of Minneapolis has agreed to negotiate to possibly come to an agreement to be enforced by the courts that would put in place major changes to the city’s police.
+Similar consent decrees have been put in place in cities such as Chicago and Baltimore, in addition to several others.

 The report found that from January 2016 until August of last year, there were 19 police shootings in which “a significant portion of them were unconstitutional uses of deadly force”.